 In Nevada, the Department of Motor Vehicles (DMV) can revoke your driver's license under the administrative authority granted by the Nevada State Legislature.
 You are then allowed to contest that suspension of your license in an administrative hearing.
 Administrative Law Judges (ALJ) at the Office of Administrative Hearings presides over those hearings.

-After you request the administrative hearing, a national check of your driving record will be conducted.
-If there are no other suspensions, the DMV will issue you a temporary driver's license (or stay the action) until after the ALJ renders a decision in your case.
+After you request the administrative hearing the DMV will issue you a temporary driver's license (or stay the action) until after the ALJ renders a decision in your case.

 After the request, a hearing will be scheduled and the Office of Administrative Hearings will issue subpoenas to the witnesses.
-The hearings are open to the public and audio recorded.
+The hearings are audio recorded.

 During the administrative hearing, your attorney can call witnesses to testify under oath, cross-examine those witnesses, introduce physical evidence and make legal arguments concerning statutes, regulations and case law.